shapely/shapely/CONTRIBUTING.md

 Shapely is a mature project and its primary needs are bug fixes and documentation.
-New features and major refactoring will be welcomed cautiously and slowly.
+New features and major refactoring will be welcomed cautiously and slowly because the work of maintaining a new feature over the lifetime of the project can be several times larger than the work of the initial contribution.
 Please open a discussion about such work before starting.

-TODO: more about contributing.